imlauer/imlauer.github.io/index.md

 * Tech companies intentionally worsen their products to make more money.
 Programming died ten years ago; they tried to delay artificial intelligence because they want to live off fake jobs a computer can do.
 * Elizabeth Holmes was used as a scapegoat—unjustly blamed for a larger failure.
 The investors who put money into that mess should be thoroughly investigated.
 * In technology there is no real money.
 Most people didn't care about tech; they came because they heard there was money and then abused others.
 [Spotify](http://stallman.org/spotify.html) manipulates song popularity; YouTube removed dislikes; Facebook optimizes for ads.
 Cryptocurrencies were created to undermine states, now banks sell them.
 * There is no money in technology; most tech companies lie to society because they know people will buy stocks without understanding.
 Examples: Elizabeth Holmes raised hundreds of millions and valued Theranos at $9 billion while deceiving investors.
 Google censors piracy while promoting Reddit.
-The COVID origin debate persists?...
-Bitcoin was created to undermine the state and banks, but now banks sell cryptocurrencies.
-The real fight in poor countries is against zero-sum games and scams.
+* The COVID origin debate persists?...
+* Bitcoin was created to undermine the state and banks, but now banks sell cryptocurrencies.
 * What matters to Facebook/Meta is maximizing phone addiction to show as much advertising as possible.
 They may think it's genius, but it's fraud.
 Advertising should be illegal or heavily taxed so it's not profitable.
 If we abolish advertising, many so-called journalists would have to work in construction, and the country would improve.
 * Teachers punish students for using Artificial Intelligence—again the education system fails to encourage critical thinking.
 * You heard there was money and status in tech.
 You applied.
 You never cared about technology; you wanted to get rich.
 You're a parasitic infiltrator.
 It's time for you to leave.
 You won't go voluntarily.
 We must act: give everything away for free so you have no reason to be here. - George Hotz.